Jean-Florent de Vallière: Vallière system (1732–1765)

 For the first decade after its inception, the Vallière system gave good results.
 As time went on, the Vallière system's limitations became more noticeable.
 One problem was that there was no differentiation between field guns and siege guns.
 The 4-pounder, 8-pounder, and 12-pounders were treated as field artillery.
 However, the guns were really designed for siege warfare, and therefore they were too heavy to maneuver as field artillery.
 During the War of the Austrian Succession (1740–1748), the lighter Prussian cannons proved to be more mobile, so the French manufactured 50 so-called Swedish or Saxe 4-pounders.
 These guns were lighter than the Vallière 4-pounders and designed to serve directly with infantry units.

 Another problem was that artillery carriages, limbers, and other vehicles were not standardized, so that each arsenal built them to their own specifications.
 It was found later by experimentation that the guns were using too much gunpowder, and that a smaller charge would accomplish the same results.
-It was also determined that lighter guns would produce the same results.
+It was also determined that lighter guns would achieve the same ranges.
 Meanwhile, Austria greatly improved its guns in 1753 with the Liechtenstein artillery system, and Russia modernized its outdated cannon in 1757 with the Shuvalov artillery system.

 In the Seven Years' War (1756–1763), the Prussian and British artillery proved to have superior mobility.
 Therefore, 100 more Swedish 4-pounders were ordered so that each infantry battalion could be assigned one.
 The Seven Years' War showed the Vallière system to be obsolete.
 In 1765, King Louis XV's War Minister Étienne François de Choiseul, Duke of Choiseul authorized Jean-Baptiste Vaquette de Gribeauval to update the French artillery by implementing the Gribeauval system.
 The Vallière system returned briefly in 1772–1774 under Vallière's son Joseph before it ended forever.